P79N6A/server/conf/mail/HOWTO.md

 phone as designated-fetcher is good, it's the most-likely of all your devices to be on and with you (probably). laptops/desktops can synchronize for backup/redundancy when up

-### i'm putting getmail in cron on all my devices, deal with it
+### i'm running getmail in cron on all my devices, deal with it

 you're at risk of filename-collisions. solutions include:

-* add a deviceID to .procmailrc path-template (server de-dupes during rewrite-phase, but you don't want to clobber raw 'msg.AAA' with another file)
+* add a device-id to .procmailrc path-template, hostname-slug or similar
-* use global locking or a consensus-algorithm to elect a master
+* use a consensus-algorithm to elect a designated-fetcher

 ### i don't have getmail on my phone